THE BRAIN CANNOT UNDERSTAND WHAT IT CANNOT HEAR

 Hearing Aid Brands

-Starkey is an American hearing aid manufacturer, known for their innovative Halo 2 Made for iPhone hearing aid.
-The Halo 2 connects wirelessly to your iPhone, allowing you to control your hearing aid from the convenience of an app.
+Starkey is an American hearing aid manufacturer, known for their innovative Halo iQ made for iPhone hearing aid.
+The Halo iQ connects wirelessly to your iPhone, allowing you to control your hearing aid from the convenience of an app.
 This also increases accessibility to wearers, as they are able to stream phone calls, music, and other media directly from the smartphone to their hearing aids.
 Starkey’s latest hearing aid is the Muse Made for Life, with improved speech intelligibility and sound clarity.

-Oticon is a Danish manufacturer of hearing aids, with the new open-solution hearing aid OPN building upon previous technological successes.
+Oticon is a Danish manufacturer of hearing aids, with the new Opn made for iPhone hearing aid.
 Powered with the Velox Processing Platform, OPN reduces listening effort by 20% in noisy environments and improves speech recognition by 30%.
 Oticon is also known for their BrainHearing Technology, which is found in a number of their hearing aid models such as Alta, Nera, and Ria.
 BrainHearing supports the brain’s function as it makes sense of sound.

 Phonak is a Swiss manufacturer of hearing aids.
 Phonak uses the Venture Processing Platform to provide wearers with clear sound.
 Venture analyzes and balances sounds at a fast pace, while using 30% less battery power.
 The Lyric hearing aid is Phonak’s 24/7 hearing solution, inserted deep in the ear canal where it does not require removal or recharge for up to four months.
 Phonak hearing aids are available in three models, fully customizable with four technology levels to address different degrees of hearing loss.